ben182/laravel-auto-translate/README.md

 php artisan autotrans:missing
 ```

-E.g. You have English set as your source language.
-The source language has a translation in auth.php
+E.g. you have English set as your source language.
+The source language has translations in auth.php:

 ```php
 <?php